 Measure the impact of your efforts on customer and employee experiences.
 You can do this through a holistic approach that we call return on experience (ROX).
 An ROX system of metrics brings two different kinds of data together to create a fast-moving insights-to-action loop.
 The first kind of data is experience data (“X data”), which includes pulse surveys, text analytics, and social sentiment analysis.
 The second kind is operational KPIs and outcomes (“O data”), which come from your systems and can be analyzed together with your X data.
 For example, a customer requesting a sample, accessing content at a virtual trade show, or completing an order can trigger a survey, and that survey-derived X data can be looked at in conjunction with O data, such as call center volumes, order conversion rates, or realized pricing.
 ROX gives business leaders and employees access to insights for decision-making, fueling a virtuous circle of continuous improvement over the course of your agile sprints, while also providing better confidence in the value that your investments are driving.

-Securing these six foundational building blocks for digital engagement with your B2B customers will drive immediate value for your company during the current COVID-19 crisis, and will also help you to emerge stronger when the pandemic is over.
-Even after restrictions have been completely lifted, businesses will continue to look for more virtual ways to engage with their suppliers.
-Moreover, by effectively tapping into these virtual models for projecting your expertise into the market and engaging with your contacts, you’ll be able to reach more customers throughout the year and optimize your content along their path to purchase.
+Securing these six foundational building blocks for digital engagement with your B2B customers will drive immediate value for your company and help you to become stronger.
+Businesses are constantly searching for ways to engage with their suppliers.
+Moreover, by effectively tapping into virtual models for projecting your expertise into the market and engaging with your contacts, you’ll be able to reach more customers and optimize your content along their path to purchase.

 originally published by strategy + business